Models of G-spectra as presheaves of spectra: The proof of the main theorem

-The diagram (\ref{keydiagram}) relates the composition pairing of the $\sS_G$-category $\sB_G$ to remarkably simple and explicit maps between suspension $G$-spectra.
-In fact, recalling \myref{epsilon} and again writing $\epz=\SI^{\infty}_G\epz$, we see that the left vertical composite in (\ref{keydiagram}) can be identified with $\id\sma\epz\sma\id$.
-We have proven the following result.
+The diagram (\ref{keydiagram}) relates the composition pairing of the $G\sS$-category $\sA_G$ to remarkably simple and explicit maps between suspension $G$-spectra.
+In fact, recalling \autoref{epsilon} and again writing $\epz=\SI^{\infty}_G\epz$, we see that the left vertical composite in (\ref{keydiagram}) can be identified with $\id\sma\epz\sma\id$.
+We have proven the following result, where we abuse notation by writing $\alpha$ for the composite